What every Google marketing setup actually needs

 That's it.
 Your site is now sending page views to GA4 through GTM.
 No duplicate tracking, no developer involvement for future changes.

-This step is where most beginner setups go wrong — not in the tooling, but in the definition.
+This is where Step 2 — signal to the platforms — begins, and where most beginner setups go wrong.
+Not in the tooling, but in the definition.
 A conversion is an event that meaningfully represents money or pipeline.
 Smart Bidding will optimize toward it.
 Get it wrong, and the algorithm will optimize toward the wrong outcome.

 For ecommerce